Criminal Convictions Data Breach Claim Solicitors

 However, the school should ensure this information is kept safe and isn’t subject to a breach.
 Given its sensitive nature, if this information is breached, the impact could be detrimental to someone’s psychological wellbeing as well as their financial position.

-Who Could Hold Or Access Criminal Convictions Data?
+Who Could Hold Or Access Criminal Conviction Data?

 The UK General Data Protection Regulation (UK GDPR) provides extra protection for personal data that relates to criminal convictions and offences, as well as related security measures.